Where to Stay in Brussels: Areas and Hotels

 Best Places to See in Brussels Centrum

-2. Ixelles – Best Area for Shopping & Multicultural Vibe
+2. Ixelles, Where to Stay in Brussels for Shopping & Multicultural Vibe

 If you want to stay in an international neighbourhood with an incredible array of accommodation, then Ixelles is for you.
 You can find everything from luxury accommodation to budget backpacker hostels.